Difference between 18 And 20 Inch Wheels

 The debate over wheel size is one that has been around for a while, with no clear consensus.
 Some people swear by larger wheels, saying that they provide a smoother ride.
 Others find that smaller wheels are just as good, if not better.

+So what’s the truth?
 There are a few factors to consider when it comes to wheel size and ride quality.
 First, larger wheels can make it easier to roll over obstacles like bumps and potholes.

 They can also help you maintain your speed on rough terrain.
 But they come at a cost: bigger wheels are heavier and more expensive than smaller ones.
 Second, it’s important to think about the width of your tires.

 Wider tires provide more contact with the ground, which can make for a smoother ride.
 But they can also make it harder to maneuver your bike and may cause you to slip in wet conditions.
-So what’s the best wheel size for you?

 It really depends on your individual needs and preferences.
 If you’re looking for an easy ride, go for larger wheels.
 If you want more control over your bike, or if you’re riding in wet conditions, stick with smaller ones.